overlookmotel/expressor/README.md

 ##### Change `pathPart` in action definition

-`pathPath` by default inherit's the action's name (the file name) and is used in constructing the path.
+`pathPath` by default inherits the action's name (the file name) and is used in constructing the path.

 ```js
 // controllers/users/view.js